cosinekitty/astronomy/source/csharp/README.md

 the number of hours that have passed since the most recent time that the body has culminated, or reached its highest point.

-This function searches for the next time a celestial body reaches the given hour angle after the date and time specified by `startTime`.
+This function searches for the next or previous time a celestial body reaches the given hour angle relative to the date and time specified by `startTime`.
 To find when a body culminates, pass 0 for `hourAngle`.
 To find when a body reaches its lowest point in the sky, pass 12 for `hourAngle`.